Farukhsb/Coffee_dashboard/README.md

 # Coffee Dashboard Project

 ## Overview
 The Coffee Dashboard project is a personal initiative designed to explore and visualize coffee order data using Microsoft Excel.
-It provides insights into key aspects of the business, allowing for a deeper understanding of customer behavior and sales trends.
+It provides insights into key aspects of the business, allowing for a deeper understanding of customer behaviour and sales trends.

 ## Features
 - Track order dates, coffee types, sizes, and loyalty card usage.